ACCA vs CPA: Differences & Career Prospects | Zell Education

 • Assessing and appraising the design elements inherent in performance management systems.

-• Optimizing strategic performance measurement methodologies.
+• Optimising strategic performance measurement methodologies.

 • Examining external factors and economic conditions to conduct a comprehensive analysis.